Coldplay: 2019–2020: Everyday Life

-On 26 September 2019, Global Citizen announced that Coldplay would perform at Global Goal Live: The Possible Dream on 26 September 2020.
-On 18 October 2019, mysterious black-and-white posters began appearing in various countries around the world, with the band in vintage-style clothing and a date showing 22 November 1919.
+On 18 October 2019, mysterious black-and-white posters began appearing in numerous countries around the world, with Coldplay wearing vintage-style clothing and a date showing 22 November 1919.
 The band also changed their profile pictures on social media to a sun and moon, making fans speculate an imminent release of new material.
-On 19 October 2019, a cryptic 5 second teaser was released on social media with orchestral music in the background.
-On 21 October 2019, in a letter sent to fans, the band announced that their eighth studio album would be titled Everyday Life and that it would be a double album, with the first half titled Sunrise and the second half titled Sunset.
+On 19 October 2019, a cryptic five-second teaser was released on social media with orchestral music in the background.
+On 21 October 2019, in a letter sent to fans, the band announced that their eighth studio album would be titled Everyday Life; further, it would be a double album, with the first half titled Sunrise and the second half titled Sunset.

-On 23 October 2019, the album tracks were revealed in advertisements in the band members local newspapers in the UK, including north Wales' Daily Post (with whom Jonny Buckland once had a holiday job), and Exeter's Express & Echo (the newspaper of Chris Martin's hometown).
-"Orphans" and "Arabesque" were then released as the album's lead singles on 24 October 2019 on the Annie Mac show on BBC Radio 1, with the latter song being the first Coldplay song to feature profanity.
-The album was released on 22 November 2019 and marked by a double concert in Amman, Jordan.
-The concert, which streamed live to YouTube, was performed at sunrise and sunset, corresponding with the subtitles of the album's two halves.
+On 23 October 2019, the album's track list was revealed on the advertisements from local newspapers in the United Kingdom; those included the Daily Post in North Wales (with whom Buckland once had a holiday job) and Express & Echo in Exeter (Martin's hometown).
+Double lead singles "Orphans" and "Arabesque" were released on 24 October 2019 during the Annie Mac show on BBC Radio 1.
+"Arabesque" was the first Coldplay song to feature profanity.
+The album was released on 22 November 2019 and accompanied by a double concert at the Amman Citadel in Jordan.
+The performance was broadcast live on YouTube, being carried out at sunrise and sunset to match the album's two halves.
+Inside the Everyday Life booklet, the words "Music of the Spheres" appeared written on a billboard.

 Martin had earlier said that the band would not tour to promote the album until they could work out "how our tour can not only be sustainable (but) how can it be actively beneficial", and hope that it would be entirely carbon-neutral.
 However, Coldplay performed a one-off show on 25 November 2019 for the charity ClientEarth at London's Natural History Museum.
 The band played beneath Hope, a giant 128-year-old skeleton of a blue whale in the museum's great hall.
 The album debuted at number one on the UK Albums Chart with 81,000 copies sold, making it the band's eighth consecutive UK number-one album.
 It was also the third fastest-selling album of 2019, behind No.6 Collaborations Project and Divinely Uninspired to a Hellish Extent.
 On 24 November 2020, Coldplay received two nominations for the 63rd Annual Grammy Awards, with one of them being Album of the Year, their first nomination in the category since Viva la Vida.
 On 21 December 2020, "Flags" was released internationally, the song was originally included as a Japanese bonus track of Everyday Life.